kosnil/simplify_rf_dist/README.md

 ```

 To be more efficient, we calculate the weights in parallel using numba.
 As these calculations take place in-memory, this can lead to memory issues for larger datasets.
 To avoid this, we recommend using the `sparse` versions of the functions.
-We refer to `minimal_working_example.ipynb` for details.
+We refer to `tutorial.ipynb` for details.

 Various tools for evaluating the forecasts are located in `utils/score_utils.py`, including the scoring rule implementations and the evaluation loopers.
 `utils/sparse_utils.py` contains a few helper functions needed to process sparse weight matrices.